 Encourage him to start writing short sentences.
 Then switch to short paragraphs and then to big paragraphs.

-Give your child to write on those topics which attract him and inculcate his interest.
-For example, tell your child to write an invitation to his friend to invite him to his birthday party, a letter to grandparents to visit your house etc.
+Give your child the opportunity to write on those topics which attract him.
+For example, tell your child to write an invitation to his friend to invite him to his birthday party, a letter to grandparents to visit your house etc. This is an interactive way to improve the writing skills of a child.

 Revision by writing